Hamiduzzaman Khan: Prof Hamiduzzaman Khan Sculpture Park

-Inaugurated in 2019, Prof Hamiduzzaman Khan Sculpture Park is Bangladesh’s first sculpture park offers an intimate glimpse into the work of the award-winning sculptor whose career spanned over five decades and adorns public places, office complexes, an museums in Bangladesh and abroad.
-Stretching over 5 acres of land inside the premises of Summit Gazipur 464 MW power plants, the park displays sculptures on diverse themes and media.
-The park contains 19 sculptures on different themes including folk-culture, Bangladesh War of Liberation, birds, face, and figure, and pays tribute the Bangla language, diversity, and much more.
+Inaugurated in 2019, Prof Hamiduzzaman Khan Sculpture Park is Bangladesh’s first sculpture park is named after the award-winning sculptor whose career spanned over five decades and can be seen in public places, office complexes, and museums in Bangladesh and abroad.
+Stretching over 5 acres of land inside the premises of the Summit Gazipur 464 MW power plant, the park displays sculptures on diverse themes and media.
+The park contains 19 sculptures on different themes including folk-culture, the Bangladesh War of Liberation, birds, faces, and figures, and pays tribute to the Bangla language, diversity, and other themes.
 He employed metal, stone, granite, steel-wire, and cement in his creations.
 The park also boasts the longest mural in Bangladesh.

 The mural, titled Srom O Srishti, (meaning Labour and Creation) with a length of 340 feet, symbolizes a fusion between labour and creation, and highlights the importance of electricity in modern civilisation.
 It captures the various forms of turbine, wheel, cogs, and other industrial equipment in motion.
 As the park is inside power plant premises, Khan incorporated scientific aspects, apart from artistic depictions of subjects.
 A book was published on June 2022, titled "Hamiduzzaman Sculpture Park".